blah148/ploddings/README.md

 ```bash
 yarn dev
 ```
-As it's built not, the development environment is setup with [http://localhost:3000](http://localhost:3000), launchable with your browser.
+As it's currently built, the development environment is [http://localhost:3000](http://localhost:3000), launchable with your browser.

 ### i) Root